Dan Mara: Coaching

 In 1977, he began coaching as Softball Assistant Coach and Women's Basketball Assistant Coach.
 In 1979 was promoted as Mitchell's Baseball Coach due to Jim Grant (at the time was head coach) sustained a broken hip in a car accident.

-Basketball coach

 Coaching technique

 Mara knows that players like to run and hate to play defense, so he sets goals his players enjoy achieving.
 In a Sports Illustrated article, Mara states,"We try to score 25 points every 10 minutes," says the coach, whose team averaged a top-rated 99.6 points per game last year.
 "Defense?" he asks facetiously.
 "Who cares?
 We don't play D to stop the other team from scoring, we play it to dictate tempo."
 Which explains why the Mariners will stay in a full-court zone press for the entire game, creating dozens of turnovers and layups per outing.
 Mara has a brilliant basketball mind.
 "He's the most cerebral coach I know," says his best friend, Al Sokaitis, the former men's coach at Post University.
 "He understands the game."